Prayer & Discernment: Receiving Mission, Not Manufacturing It

 The Holy Spirit may already be pressing on something you’ve been moving past.

 This hub exists for the moment when you're ready to ask whether the pattern is actually working, or whether you've just gotten good at managing the gap between what you're doing and what you were actually asked to do.
+It isn't about adding prayer to your leadership.
+It's about letting it be the starting point again.

 Start here